BasselFouad/EZC3D-TASK/ReadMe.md

 _Bonus:_

 * Recompile EZC3D to actually implement the readC3d functionalitiy to return the "3D kinematics" contained in the example Vicon.c3d.

+_Note and tips:_
+* Be aware that the library requires access to file system using node module (https://nodejs.org/api/fs.html)
+* ```testEzC3dWasm.js```
+ is provided to show a possible basic interaction with the library and its wrapper.
+For example try calling from ```node testEzC3dWasm.js``` to get started with testing